+- No benefits are provided primarily for the convenience of travel or where not medically necessary.

 - Transportation for the purpose of receiving services that are not considered covered services, even if the destination is an appropriate facility.

 - Applied Behavior Analysis treatments for:

 - Members with medical conditions or impairments that would prevent beneficial utilization of services.

 - Members requiring 24 hour medical/nursing monitoring or procedures provided in a hospital setting.

 - Applied Behavior Analysis treatments will not be certified for the following services.

-- Speech therapy.

 - Occupational therapy.

 - Vocational rehabilitation.

 - Supportive respite care.

 - Recreational therapy.

 - Orientation and mobility.

 - Respite Care.

 - Equine therapy/Hippotherapy.

 - Dolphin therapy.

 - Service Animals.

 - Other educational services.

 - Athletic training evaluations or re-evaluations.

 - Audiometric testing of groups, ear protector attenuation measurements.